nikoladimitroff/Adder/algorithms.md

 # Algorithms
 This is an incomplete list of the algorithms to be implemented in **Adder**.
-Most of them are taken straight from [Artificial Intelligence: A modern approach][aima] (the book, not the code repo!) and the course Nonclassical logics for AI taught @ FMI, Sofia University by Dimitar Vakarelov
+Most of them are taken straight from [Artificial Intelligence: A modern approach][aima] (the book, not the code repo!) and the course *Nonclassical logics for AI* taught @ FMI, Sofia University by prof. Dimitar Vakarelov
 ## Classical search
 * BFS
 * DFS